I grew up with a German Shepherd in the family, and for the last 16 years, I have owned and bred them. They really are a great dog!

 There are fewer things in life more irresistible than a German Shepherd puppy, but you should never bring one home on impulse.
 This needs to be a careful decision.
 Bringing a puppy home is the same as bringing home a human child, except German Shepherds mature faster and are more loyal.
 Although German Shepherds are a big responsibility, their friendship is priceless.

 - A German Shepherd, on average, will cost about $3,000 a year in food, grooming supplies, and vet care.
 This is far less than your car, but it's still something to keep in mind.

 - Because of their fast growth, German Shepherd puppies need their diets closely regulated to avoid potential health problems.

-They will also need positive reinforcement from day one.
+- They will also need positive reinforcement from day one.
 Never train a German Shepherd puppy by force.
-Most dog bites are from dogs that are scared, not dogs that are attacking.
+Most dog bites are from scared dogs, not dogs that are attacking.

-The best puppies come from breeders, from animal shelters, or from German Shepherd rescuers.
+The best German Shepherd puppies come from breeders, animal shelters, or rescuers.
 German Shepherds are most often abandoned when they are six months old and past the cute stage.

 Finding a Puppy